GushALKDev/solana_tic_tac_toe_game_v2/README.md

 - **Manual Account Closure**: V2 introduces a `close_game_account()` function to reclaim lamports, whereas V1 did not manage account closures.
 - **Better Error Handling**: More comprehensive error messages for clearer debugging and player guidance.
 - **Optimized Game Logic**: Refined checks to ensure valid moves and proper enforcement of game rules.
+- **Game Fee**: Introduce a fee system for each game that contributes to a pool or is used for funding game development and maintenance.
+- **Wager System**: Both players deposit a predefined amount of SOL or tokens before starting a game.
+The winner would take the pot minus a small game fee, and in the case of a tie, the amount would be split evenly between both players (minus the fee).

 ## Game Setup